|Nutrition Facts (per serving)|

 Dredge cutlets in flour, then egg-water mixture, then breadcrumbs or panko crumbs.
 Allow cutlets to dry for 10 minutes before frying.

-Heat shortening or oil to a depth of 1 inch in a large skillet.
+Heat shortening or oil to a depth of 1 inch in a large skillet over medium-high heat.
 Fry one at a time by placing cutlets top side down into the pan.

 Serve warm with applesauce, boiled potatoes and a green vegetable like Brussels sprouts if desired.